 There is an obvious risk of your dog destroying the soft material of these types of crates so that should be taken into consideration.
 Indeed, most of the negative customer reviews on Amazon typically begin with “my dog ripped the crate to bits!”.
-Soft sided crates are ideal for dogs that are already crate trained and well behaved.
+Soft-sided crates are ideal for dogs that are already crate trained and well behaved.
 You might buy a soft-sided crate because; you travel a lot with your dog and you need a portable crate to take with you.
-Your dog might appreciate a dark place to hide with no distractions or you have a very timidly and laid back animal that is not prone to crate destruction.
+Your dog might appreciate a dark place to hide with no distractions, or you have a very timidly and laid back animal that is not prone to crate-destruction.

 - Easy to store away

-- Great for small tame dogs
+- Perfect for small tame dogs

 - Very lightweight and easy to transport